Molaison/MantaID/readme.md

 ​	The MantaID package provides a pipeline for gene ID identification based on R. Via MantaID, users can identify IDs quickly based on integrating a machine-learning-based model on a large scale.
 The general workflow includes data retrieving, processing and balancing, model tuning, training, and explaining.
 Each procedure is implemented with the functions in the R sub-fold.

-### How to use API:
+### How To Use An API:

 For a smaller number of ID identifications, MantaID accomplishes a more thorough approach, and it can also be utilized with MantaID API.
-In order to identify potential databases, we first remove any mismatched databases using regular expressions, visit the corresponding resource page using the URL, filter the results based on the access status code, then retrieve the text of the web page and determine whether it contains information about nonexistent resources.
+To identify potential databases, we first remove any mismatched databases using regular expressions, visit the corresponding resource page using the URL, filter the results based on the access status code, then retrieve the text of the web page and determine whether it contains information about nonexistent resources.

-To retrieve the results, you can use the curl in the terminal(bash or other shells).
-Please replace the brackets with your own choices.
-The mode must be either quick or general.
+In addition, users can choose the search mode according to their personal needs, which can be divided into "quick" and "general".

 ```bash
 curl -X GET "http://164.92.98.237/MantaIDapi/ID_search?ID={ID of interest}&quick={mode}" -H "accept: */*"